tsawler/go-course/readme.md

-# Go Course - Lecture 5
+# Go Course - Lecture 6

-Passing data to templates
+Using a better router & serving static files